Franaim/duchamp-quiz/README.md

 #### The Nickname Section

-- En esta sección podremos ver debajo del header nada más que un input element de texto con un label invitándonos a introducir nuestro propio nickname y un botón submit con el mensaje de "Play".
+- In this section we can see below the header nothing more than a text input element with a label inviting us to enter our own nickname and a submit button with the message "Play".

 ![Screenshot of Duchamp's Dazzling Quiz website's nickname section with alert](https://iili.io/J9XBWss.jpg)